 If a student needs to drop class, tuition will be refunded on a pro-rated basis for the number of classes we have left, less a small amount for the church building fee.

 Does this tutor know her stuff?

-Most recently, Kristen Scranton taught a regular grammar course, an advanced grammar course, and a writing course at KAT during the school years between 2006 to the present.
+Most recently, Kristen Scranton taught this grammar course, an advanced writing course, and an essay writing course at KAT during the school years between 2006 and 2019.
 Prior to that, she worked as an eighth grade language arts teacher at Mattawan Middle School for three years before having her son and choosing to stay home.
 She earned her Bachelor’s of Science degree with a major in Elementary Education and minors in English, Math, and Science from Western Michigan University in 2002.
 She earned her Masters degree in the Art of Teaching from Marygrove College in 2005.
 She has served on various English/Language Arts committees at Mattawan Schools that integrated curriculums between grades six through twelve.
-She has worked with over 600 public school and homeschooled students who have had a variety of needs, from special education, dyslexic, emotionally impaired, and autistic students to those honor students who needed challenging to keep them interested.
+She has worked with over 1,000 public school and homeschooled students who have had a variety of needs, from special education, dyslexic, emotionally impaired, and autistic students to those honor students who needed challenging to keep them interested.

-Kristen is a Christian woman, wife and mother who has attended Calvary Bible Church for over fifteen years.
+Kristen is a Christian woman, wife and mother.
+She is a member of Calvary Bible Church and has worshipped there for over 20 years.
 Even in the public school setting, she wasn’t silent about sharing her faith and encouraging others to do so, too.
-She continues to be very involved at her church where she has served as a wedding coordinator, Sunday school teacher, plays on the co-ed volleyball team, and attends Wednesday night Bible studies.
+She continues to be very involved at her church where she has served as a wedding coordinator, Sunday school teacher, plays on the co-ed volleyball team, and currently helps in the high school ministry.